Adult Re-Education Fund

 Walter P. and Virginia Worland Scholarship Endowment Fund

 Applicants for the Walter P. and Virginia Worland Scholarship must be graduating seniors of a Hancock County public high school.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Wortman-Lowe Enduring Freedom Marine Corps League Detachment Scholarship Fund